Gods in the Machine

 He poured us another shot.

 “You need something else,” Broder said.
-“Something new.
+“Something stronger.
 Something better.”

 “Sure,” he said.
 “A year ago.
 People up there do some strange shit.
 They worship some interesting things.
 And some of what they worship is actually real.”